 It is spreading nationwide win or lose in New York 23.

-The most prominent battlefield on which the conservative wildfire is spreading is Florida, where Governor Chris, the GOP front runner for the Senate nomination 2010, faces a spirited challenge from a conservative former State House Speaker Marco Rubio.
+The most prominent battlefield on which the conservative wildfire is spreading is Florida, where Governor Chris, the GOP frontrunner for the Senate nomination 2010, faces a spirited challenge from a conservative former state House Speaker, Marco Rubio.

-Winner lose, says Stuart Rothenberg, a nonpartisan analyst of congressional elections, winner lose, the conservatives will be emboldened and look for other fights.
+Win or lose, the conservatives will be emboldened and look for other fights.

 So that spin got out there mistakenly.

-That's uh that's from the Los Angeles Times.
+That's from the Los Angeles Times.

 Here is Claudia in Milton, Washington.